-Work done last year on nine Levy County watermelon fields showed that significant amounts (30-100%) of liquid fertilizer was being left in irrigation systems following fertigation events due to inadequate time during the flush cycles.
+Work done the last 2 years in Levy County watermelon fields showed that significant amounts (30-100%) of liquid fertilizer can be left in irrigation systems following fertigation events due to inadequate time during the flush cycles.
 While it is well understood that excessive irrigation will increase nutrient losses due to leaching, we speculate that poorly flushed systems may negatively affect fertilizer placement uniformity and may even lead to premature emitter failure due to fertilizer salt crystallization.
-If correct, the earlier this situation is identified and corrected in your field, the greater the potential benefit.
+The earlier this situation is identified and corrected in your field, the greater the potential benefit.
 EC tests performed on your irrigation systems will provide measured times required for fertilizer to both reach and to clear your drip systems.

-If you would like to perform a fertigation system calibration on your fields, contact your local county extension office.
-Find your UF/ IFAS County Extension Office (Mark Warren)
+If you would like to perform a fertigation system calibration on your fields, start by contacting your local county extension office.
+(Mark Warren)